Marjory Gengler: Tennis career

 In 1963 Gengler was the champion of the twelve-and-under category at the Junior Orange Bowl.

 At Princeton, Gengler was captain of the women's tennis team in 1972 and led them to an undefeated season.
 She was the top ranked player at Princeton and ranked as the number one tennis player in the Eastern United States in 1973.
 She was the first woman to earn a white "P" sweater and to be featured on the cover of Princeton Alumni Weekly, on May 1, 1973, as "Princeton's Best Athlete."

 She and her doubles partner, Helen Gourlay, were runners-up at the 1971 Pennsylvania Grass Court Championships in Haverford, Pennsylvania.
 Inspired by the 1973 Battle of the Sexes between Billie Jean King and Bobby Riggs, Gengler took on the top ranked men's junior-varsity tennis player, Jeffrey Lewis-Oakes, but lost the match.

 While still an undergraduate student, Gengler competed at the Wimbledon in mixed doubles in 1972 and in mixed doubles and doubles the US Open in 1971, 1973, and 1974.
 She made it to the second round of the first qualifier for Women's Singles at the 1972 Wimbledon Championships and made it to the qualifying competition of the seventh qualifier for Women's Singles at the 1973 Wimbledon Championships.

-In 2004 she was inducted into the International Tennis Hall of Fame.

 Personal life

 On November 23, 1974 Gengler married professional tennis player Stan Smith, a former US Open singles champion and 1972 Wimbledon champion, at St John's of Lattingtown Episcopal Church in Lattingtown, New York.

-She and her husband mentored South African tennis player Mark Mathabane, and became involved in the political movements in South Africa fighting to end apartheid.

 She was a member of the New York Junior Assemblies and is on the board of the Boys & Girls Club of Hilton Head, South Carolina.
 She previously worked as a director of sports promotion in the New York office for Sea Pines Company.

 Gengler and her husband live at Sea Pines Plantation in Hilton Head, South Carolina and have four children.